layoaster/dev-notes/Python Coding Standars.md

 ### Classes

-If a class inherits from no other base classes, explicitly inherit from `object`.
+Since we oIf a class inherits from no other base classes, explicitly inherit from `object`.
 This also applies to nested classes.

 ```python
 # Yes: